 The purpose of categorizing is to eliminate redundancies by collapsing related items into clusters or chunks (a scientific term).
 A label or term that captures the title for each cluster can be more easily re-used in matrices and other visual displays.
 Categorizing also makes it easier for the team to analyze complex groupings and their impact on each other.

 Method for How to Categorize

 Categorizing can take little or much time, depending on how much precision is required, time available, and importance.
-The first method shown is quick and effective.
+The underscoring method is quick and effective.
 The other methods may also be effective, but probably not as quick.

 Underscore Common Nouns

-Take the raw input or lists created during the ideation step and underscore the common nouns (typically the object in a sentence that is preceded by a predicate or a verb).
+Take the raw input or lists created during the ideation step and underscore the common nouns.
+Verbs typically precede the object in a sentence as in “pay bills”.
 Use a different color marker for each group of nouns.
-Ask the team to offer up a term or label that captures the meaning of each cluster that is underscored.
+By pointing to the underscored terms, ask the team to offer up a term or label that captures the meaning of each cluster.